 When the DMG SBP Request/Response subfield is set to 1

+The value of the DMG Number of Prefferred Responders subfield indicates the number of DMG sensing responders with the known DMG Sensing Responder Addresses to participate in the DMG sensing procedure used by the DMG SBP responder to satisfy the DMG SBP request.
+If the DMG Sensing Responder subfield is set to 1, the value indicated in the DMG Number of Prefferred Responders subfield includes the SBP initiator.

+When the DMG SBP Request/Response subfield is set to 0

+The value of the DMG Number of Prefferred Responders subfield indicates the actual number of DMG Sensing Responders with the known DMG Sensing Responder Addresses ready to participate in the DMG SBP procedure.

+When the DMG SBP Request/Response subfield is set to 1

-The DMG Preferred Responder List subfield set to 1 indicates that the DMG SBP initiator provides the field of the DMG Sensing Responder Addresses for which the DMG SBP responder is requested to include in the DMG sensing procedure used to satisfy the DMG SBP request. (n= DMG Number of Sensing Responders).
+The DMG Preferred Responder List subfield set to 1 indicates that the DMG SBP initiator provides the field of the DMG Sensing Responder Addresses for which the DMG SBP responder is requested to include in the DMG sensing procedure used to satisfy the DMG SBP request. (n is equal to the value in the DMG Number of Sensing Responders subfield).
 Otherwise, the DMG Preferred Responder List subfield is set to 0, and the DMG Sensing Responder Addresses field is not presented.

 When the DMG SBP Request/Response subfield is set to 0

-The DMG Preferred Responder List subfield set to 1 indicates that the DMG SBP Responder provides the MAC Addresses of DMG Sensing Responders for which the DMG SBP Responder has set the DMG measurement setup for the DMG discovery procedure used to satisfy the DMG SBP request. (n= DMG Number of Sensing Responders).
+The DMG Preferred Responder List subfield set to 1 indicates that the DMG SBP Responder provides the DMG Sensing Responder Addresses and/or the DMG Sensing Responder IDs of DMG Sensing Responders for which the DMG SBP Responder has set the DMG measurement setup for the DMG discovery procedure used to satisfy the DMG SBP request. (n is equal to the value in theDMG Number of Sensing Responders subfield).
 Otherwise, the DMG Preferred Responder List subfield is set to 0, and the DMG Sensing Responder Addresses field is not presented.
+See 9.6.21.13 (DMG SBP Response frame format) and 9.6.21.15 (DMG SBP Termination frame format)

 If the DMG Sensing Responder subfield and the DMG Preferred Responder List subfields are both set to 1, the MAC address of the DMG SBP initiator is included in the DMG Sensing Responder Addresses field.

 The DMG Mandatory Preferred Responder subfield is reserved if the DMG Preferred Responder List subfield is 0.
 If the DMG Preferred Responder List subfield is 1, the DMG Mandatory Preferred Responder subfield indicates whether the set of preferred sensing responders is interpreted as mandatory by the DMG SBP responder.
 A value of 1 indicates that the DMG SBP responder is requested to only include DMG STAs listed in the DMG Sensing Responder Addresses field within the DMG SBP Request frame in the DMG sensing procedure used to satisfy the DMG SBP request.
 A value of 0 indicates that the DMG SBP responder may include DMG STAs that are not listed in the DMG Sensing Responder Addresses field within the DMG SBP Request frame in the DMG sensing procedure used to satisfy the DMG SBP request.

+If the DMG Sensing Responder Addresses field is presented it contains the list of the DMG sensing responders that the DMG SBP initiator requires to participate in the DMG sensing procedure.